saguilarDevel/schc-sigfox/fragmentation_examples/fragmentation_examples.md

 After the missing fragment from the first window (W=0) are resend, the sender without opening a reception window, continues to the following window.
-The All-1 fragment is send, the downlink is enable and the ACK received with a C=1.
+The All-1 fragment is sent, the downlink is enabled and the ACK received with a C=1.

 ```text
         Sender                      Receiver